moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 > Ingestion on the Analytical Platform is currently a beta feature.

-This guidance refers to the Analytical Platform Ingestion service, which is described [here]().

 ## Service Requirements

 ### Information to be provided to Analytical Platform